 Article 1: These Provisions are formulated on the basis of the "Cybersecurity Law of the P.R.C.", the "Measures on the Administration of Internet Information Services", and the "Measures on the Administration of Computer Information Network International Network Security Protections" , so as to strengthen security management of internet information services that have a public opinion nature or have capacity for social mobilization, and relevant new technologies and applications; to regulate Internet information service activities, to preserve national security, social order, and the public interest.

-Article 2: "Internet information services of a public opinion nature or with capacity for social mobilization" as used in these Provisions, includes the following situations:
+Article 2: "Internet information services with public opinion properties or with capacity for social mobilization" as used in these Provisions, includes the following situations:

-(1) Information services or associated functions such as starting forums, blogs, microblogs, chatrooms, communication groups, public accounts, short videos, live-streaming, information sharing, and mini programs;
+(1) Information services or associated functions such as forums, blogs, microblogs, chatrooms, communication groups, public accounts, short videos, livestreaming, information sharing, and mini programs;

 Article 3: In any one of the following circumstances internet information service providers shall follow these Provisions to carry out security assessments themselves, and take responsibility for the assessment results:

 (1) Information services with public opinion properties or capacity for social mobilization go online, or information services add relevant functions;

 (2) Where new technology or new applications are used causing major changes to occur in information services' functional attributes, the way the technology manifests, or the allocation of basic resources, leading leading to major changes in public opinion properties or capacity for social mobilization;

 (3) The scale of users increases significantly, leading to major changes in the public opinion properties or capacity for social mobilization;